meteor/meteor/packages/caching-compiler/README.md

 # caching-compiler: caching superclasses for Plugin.registerCompiler

-CachingCompiler is a class designed to be used with Plugin.registerCompiler which implements in-memory and on-disk caches for the files that it processes.
+CachingCompiler and MultiFileCachingCompiler are classes designed to be used with Plugin.registerCompiler.
+They implement in-memory and on-disk caches for the files that they process.

+CachingCompiler is for compilers whose files can be processed independently of each other (ie, editing one such file only requires that file to be rebuilt).
+MultiFileCachingCompiler is for compilers whose files can depend on each other, such as CSS preprocessors with `@import` directives.

-You should subclass CachingCompiler and define the following methods:
-`getCacheKey`, `compileOneFile`, `addCompileResult`, and `compileResultSize`.
+You should subclass CachingCompiler and define the following methods: `getCacheKey`, `compileOneFile`, `addCompileResult`, and `compileResultSize`.

-CachingCompiler assumes that files are processed independently of each other;
-there is no 'import' directive allowing one file to reference another.
-That is, editing one file should only require that file to be rebuilt, not other files.

 # CompileResult

-The data that is cached for each file is of a type that is (implicitly) defined by your subclass.
-CachingCompiler refers to this type as `CompileResult`, but this isn't a single type: it's up to your subclass to decide what type of data this is.
-You should document what your subclass's CompileResult type is.
+The data that is cached for each file is of a type that is (implicitly) defined by your subclass. `caching-compiler` refers to this type as `CompileResult`, but this isn't a single type: it's up to your subclass to decide what type of data this is.
+You should document what your subclass's `CompileResult` type is.

 # Example usage